getify/You-Dont-Know-JS/async & performance/apB.md

 } );
 ```

-Moreover, step 2 could have been expressed as:
+Moreover, step 2 could have even been expressed as:

 ```js
 .gate(